 Did you know anyone when you moved to Larchmont/Mamaroneck?
 Any advice for newcomers on the best way to meet people?

-Since I grew up locally, I have some childhood friends that live nearby, but it has been really wonderful meeting new friends at this phase in my life.
+Since I grew up in Westchester, I have some childhood friends that live nearby, but it has been really wonderful meeting new friends at this phase in my life.
 Luckily, I teach Yoga and the Lagree Method at a few of the local studios and have cultivated incredible relationships with my students who have since become great friends.
 When we first moved here, I joined the Women’s Club of Rye and met some fellow moms.
 Once we moved to Larchmont, my husband and I joined the Larchmont Newcomers Club and have met lots of wonderful couples and families.
 Also, Larchmont has a lot of spirit, and puts on great town events such as the Tree Lighting Ceremony, Halloween Parade, Bonfire, and Block Parties, which have been a fun way to meet and get to know other families.

 Can you describe your social life?

 Oh my gosh, it hasn’t been this busy since my college days!
-My husband and I often joke that we are way more fun living out in the ‘burbs than we were in the city for over a decade.
+My husband and I often joke that we are way more fun living out in the suburbs than we were in the city for over a decade.
 We really make it a point to surround ourselves with the people that make us feel good, and we are so lucky that the friends we have made since moving out to the suburbs are some of the best friends we have made.
 We often plan brunch dates with family friends and definitely take advantage of eager grandparents for weekly date nights.
-We are big foodies and will travel for food, so we are usually trying a new restaurant in a neighboring town so we can add it to the list (and have it in our back pocket for the next double date night).
+We are big foodies and will travel for food, so we are usually trying a new restaurant in a neighboring Westchester town so we can add it to the list (and have it in our back pocket for the next double date night).
 We also found a great parenting hack when it comes to double dates!
 If you want to see friends, but can’t find a babysitter, invite a couple over once the kids go to sleep for some appetizers and drinks before their (usually much needed) date night.
 Game changer!